BeHumanX/gammaXUB/README.md

 ```shell
 php artisan migrate
 ```
-- Uncommand these message and Command the SQLite Create a MySQL database and set the database credentials in the `.env` file:
+- Uncommand `DB_CONNECTION=mysql` and the rest of mysql configuration, and then Command `DB_CONNECTION=sqlite` to Create a MySQL database and set the database credentials in the `.env` file(Don't forget to Migrate the database too):
 ```shell
 //DB_CONNECTION=sqlite
 DB_CONNECTION=mysql